olin/studentgovernment/student_government_bylaws.md

 2. Clubs may however purchase general meals for the club members.
 3. Clubs have a hard limit of $3 per person to purchase food for events.
   * This limit does not affect clubs or events where food is the focus.
-4. Questions and edge cases regarding food will be handled at the discretion of the Director of Clubs and Organizations.
+4. Questions and edge cases regarding food are handled at the discretion of the Director of Clubs and Organizations.

 #### Section 9.
 Joint Events.